bhrnjica/daany/README.md

 *[Daany Developer Guide](/docs/DevGuide/developer_guide.md)* - complete guide for developers.

-# Software Requiremens
+# Software Requirements
-The latest version of the library is built on `Standard2.1` and supports `.NET Core 3.0` and above.
+The latest version of the library is built on `Standard2.1` and supports `.NET 5` and above.

 However the library is not available for .NET Framework `4.8` and below.
 In case you want to use this library on `.NET Framework` and `Standard 2.0`, use older version `v0.3.*`, or try to build the version from the source code.

+The main components with separate Nuget package of Daany library are:
+- `Daany.DataFrame` - dataframe implementation in pure C#.
+- `Daany.DataFrame.Ext` - dataframe extensions with additional implementation about plotting, data scaling and encoding and similar.
+- `Daany.Stat` - Time series decompositions e.g SSA, STL, ....
+- `Daany.LinA` - .NET wrapper arounf Intel MKL LAPACK and BLASS routines.

-# Data Frame
+# Data Frame and its extensions

-Daany ``DataFrame`` implementation follows the .NET coding paradigm rather than Pandas look and feel.
-The ``DataFrame`` implementation try to fill the gap in ML.NET data preparation phase, and it can be easely passed to ML.NET pipeline.
-The ``DataFrame`` does not require for any class type implementation prior to data loading and transformation.
+`Daany.DataFrame` implementation follows the .NET coding paradigm rather than Pandas look and feel.
+The ``DataFrame`` implementation try to fill the gap in ML.NET data preparation phase, and it can be easily passed to ML.NET pipeline.
+The `DataFrame` does not require for any class type implementation prior to data loading and transformation.

-Once the ``DataFrame`` completes the data transformation, the extension method provides the easy way to pass the data into ```MLContex``` of the ML.NET Framework.
+Once the `DataFrame` completes the data transformation, the extension methods provide the easy way to pass the data into `MLContex` of the ML.NET Framework.
-The following example shows Daany Data Frame in action:
+The following example shows ˛`Daany.DataFrame` in action:

 ### Data Loading
 We are going to use iris data file, which can be found on many places on the internet.
-The basic structure of the file is that it contains 5 tab separated columns: ```sepal_length```,	```sepal_width```,	```petal_length```,	```petal_width```, and 	```species```.
+The basic structure of the file is that it contains 5 tab separated columns: `sepal_length`,	`sepal_width`,	`petal_length`,	`petal_width`, and 	`species`.
-The Daany DataFrame class has predefined static method to load data from txt or csv file.
+The `Daany.DataFrame` class has predefined static methods to load data from `txt` or `csv` file.
 The following code loads the data and create DataFrame object:

 ```csharp
 //read the iris data and create DataFrame object.